gravity-ui/date-components/src/components/Calendar/README.md

 ## Mode

 Defines the time interval that `Calendar` should display.
 With `mode` you can choose it in controlled way.
 For uncontrolled way you don't need to specify any value.
 Also you can set the initial mode in uncontrolled way with `defaultMode` prop.

+`days` - default mode for `Calendar`.
+It shows days in month.

+`months` - shows months in year

+`quarters` - shows quarters by years

+`years` - shows several years for select

 <!--LANDING_BLOCK
 <ExampleBlock